kira-03/Trip-Estimator-WEB/README.md

 ## 👥 Team
 - Project developed by a team of 6 members
 - Collaboration with SAP Labs India

+## 🧩 Technical Reasons for Compartmentalization
+The backend for the Trip Estimator project has been compartmentalized into a separate repository for better efficiency and maintainability.
+This approach offers several benefits:

+- **Modularity**: By separating the backend from the frontend, we enable easier updates and enhancements to the backend services without interfering with the user-facing application.
+- **Scalability**: It allows for independent scaling of the backend and frontend based on their respective loads, optimizing overall system performance.
+- **Separation of Concerns**: Keeping the backend independent from the frontend ensures that each layer of the application focuses on its core responsibilities, promoting cleaner code and easier debugging.
+- **Team Collaboration**: Compartmentalization simplifies collaboration among developers working on different parts of the project.
+The backend team can work on API development while the frontend team focuses on UI enhancements.
+- **Deployment Flexibility**: With the backend isolated, it can be deployed independently to different environments or cloud services for better load balancing and availability.

 ## 🙏 Acknowledgments